 ACR ResQLink Review

 Now you might be thinking, I already have a beacon.
-However, this is not an avalanche beacon, a 406 MHz personal locator is used to alert Search and Rescue personnel to your location.
+However, the ResQLink PLB is not an avalanche beacon, it’s actually a 406 MHz personal locator used to alert Search and Rescue personnel to your location.
 Sounds rad right?
 One thing to keep in mind when a 406 MHz emergency beacon like the ACR ResQLink is activated not only will Search and Rescue know your whereabouts via GPS, the U.S. Air Force will too, and if you’re near the ocean the U.S. Coast Guard will see this signal as well.

 Hopefully by knowing you’re interested in this technology as there will surely be a time where you find yourself in the backcountry outside of cell phone range.
 What happens when the shit hit’s the fan and there is nobody to call?
 All you have to do is turn on a 406 MHz emergency personal locator beacon and the troops will eventually be on the way.

-The personal locator beacon I have been using for the past 2 years is the ResQLink.
-What’s great about the ACR ResQlink is its size.
+What’s great about the ACR ResQlink Personal Locator Beacon is its size.
 The thing is tiny (about the size of an old flip phone) and extremely powerful.
 It gives me and my family peace of mind considering I spend a good deal of my time in the backcountry solo accompanied by my dog.
 Regardless of how many people are in your party having a tool like the ResQLink seems like a no-brainer.
 Eventually, the shit will hit the fan and you’ll want to be prepared.
 Sure you might have a first aid kit, some stuff to do a splint and maybe a Wilderness First Responder cert or even a Woofer.
 But does that equal a quick heli evac or having a trained doctor show up on the scene?

 ACR ResQLink Registration